 Amazingly tasty and rich, caramelized onions with mushrooms and herbs makes the best gravy I’ve ever tasted.
 I was recently invited to a gathering, and asked to bring a vegan gravy.
-This original recipe is the result.
-Easy to make, it is both vegan and Paleo, without any broth or refined ingredients.
-Slow-roasting the onions with liquid conserves nutrients, and makes the most delicious gravy.
-Although it takes a bit of time to caramelize all those onions, I was able to do other things, and the actual prep time is quick.
+This original recipe is a real discovery!
+Easy to make, it is both vegan and Paleo, made without broth or refined ingredients.
+The secret is slow-roasting the onions with liquid to conserve nutrients.
+This makes the most delicious gravy.
+Although it takes a bit of time to caramelize all those onions, I was able to do other things, and the actual hands-on prep time is quick.
 It is definitely worth the effort, and the guests were very appreciative.
 Yield: 2 cups gravy

 - 4 cups onions, thinly sliced

 - 2 tablespoons coconut oil

 - ¼ cup filtered water

 - 1 pound mushrooms, preferably shiitake and maitake, sautéed in coconut oil

 - 1 cup filtered water